AAE House Style Guide

 The audience and readership (the AAE community) is from many countries and regions of the world.
 They are all from associations, societies, federations and other work-related membership organisations.

-- Not assume that situations that ocurred in one country are known by the audience / readers
+- Do not assume that situations that ocurred in one country are known by the audience / readers

-- When refering to an organization (eg.HMRC / government tax & revenue department) that is particular to one country, use a term that is universal, or explain briefly what you are referring to
+- When refering to an organization (eg.HMRC / government tax & revenue department) where the name is particular to one country, use a term that is universal, or explain briefly what you are referring to

 - Take account of legal obligations and custom being different in most countries